hexchat/gtk-win32/index.md

 ## GTK+ Visual C++ Builds:

-This is the redistributable and a bundle of all the GTK+ stuff. **This is what you'll most likely need**.
+This is the redistributable and a bundle of all the GTK+ stuff. **This is most likely what you need**.

 <table>